kbase/dts/etc/irods/README.md

 The files in this folder can be used to run an instance of an iRODS Provider that could be used to test DTS iRODS integrations.

 iRODS requires a PostgreSQL DB instance to be available.
-The docker-compse configuration starts up a PostgreSQL service and an iRODS provider in separate containers.
+The docker-compose configuration starts up a PostgreSQL service and an iRODS provider in separate containers.

 ## Setup